camunda/camunda-bpm-assert/README.md

 ## Compatibility

 Camunda Platform Assert works with the versions of Camunda Platform as shown [in the documentation](https://docs.camunda.org/manual/latest/user-guide/testing/#assertions-version-compatibility) and multiple Java versions (1.8+).
-This is continuously verified by executing around 500 test cases against a [travis ci test matrix](https://travis-ci.org/camunda/camunda-bpm-assert).
+This is continuously verified by executing around 500 test cases.

 ## Get started in _3 simple steps_!